Guatemala, El Salvador and Nicaragua

 Discover the local cooperative market located in San Antonio Aguas Calientes.
 The market is renowned for its beautiful handicrafts, which you can appreciate and even purchase.
 To wrap up the tour, you will visit a jade factory where you can learn about jade’s historical and contemporary uses.

 The journey begins with a flight from Guatemala City to Flores Island.
 Upon arrival at Flores, a local guide will escort you to the secluded Mayan ruins of Yaxha, Guatemala’s third largest Mayan site.
-Despite its significance, Yaxha is relatively less crowded due to its limited space, making it an ideal location for visitors who wish to explore the site without the presence of other tourists.
+Despite its significance, Yaxha is relatively less crowded due to its limited space, making it an ideal location for visitors who wish to explore the area without the presence of other tourists.

 One of the most remarkable things about Yaxha is its proximity to a lagoon, which provides breathtaking views.
 The site’s name, Yaxha, meaning ‘Green Water,’ is derived from the lagoon.
 You can climb to the top of Pyramid 216, the tallest structure on the site, and enjoy stunning vistas of the ancient ruins, the lush jungle canopy, and the lagoon.